77Darshan/ExpenseTrackerApp/README.md

 Expense Tracker

 Expense Tracker is a web application built using Web API with ASP.Net MVC and Entity Framework.
-It allows user to track and manage their expenses accorfing to the categories selected.
+It allows user to track and manage their expenses according to the categories selected.
 It also allow user to alter the Budget.

 Technologies Used